-We usually keep the talk of pricing for the very end but in this case we actually wanted to give it a little bit earlier as it really helps to put things in perspective.
-The C3 kit – which include the tripod, head and the very padded case, cost just under $225 (it is partially in Polish but they do ship to most places including the U.S.).
-For what we see as more than a decent carbon fibre tripod and a basic but very usable head, this is considered very affordable.
-Add in 6 years of warranty and you have an entry level priced product that can compete favourably with quite a few mid range offerings.
+We usually keep the talk of pricing for the very end but in this case, we actually wanted to give it a little bit earlier as it really helps to put things in perspective.
+The C3 kit – which includes the tripod, head, and the very padded case, cost just under $225 (it is partially in Polish but they do ship to most places including the U.S.).
+For what we see as more than a decent carbon fiber tripod and a basic but very usable head, this is considered very affordable.
+Add in 6 years of warranty and you have an entry-level priced product that can compete favorably with quite a few mid-range offerings.

 What we liked

-- Lightweight and strong (8x layer Carbon Fibere).
+- Lightweight and strong (8x layer Carbon Fiber).